cloudmesh-community/book/chapters/class/516/overview.md

 ## Submission

-All submissins are conducted via github if not otherwise instructed.
+All submissions are conducted via GitHub if not otherwise instructed.
-Technology reviews are to be added to the `book` github repo with the help of pull requests.
+Technology reviews are to be added to the `book` GitHub repo with the help of pull requests.
 The TA's will work with you to integrate them.

-As we are working continiously throughout the semester you must indicate your activities in a README.yml file in your github repo.
-The Github Repo we will define for you in the first 2 weeks of the semester.
+As we are working continuously throughout the semester you must indicate your activities in a README.yml file in your GitHub repo.
+The GitHub Repo we will define for you in the first 2 weeks of the semester.

 An example for the README.yaml file is shown next